 Philip and Jane Knight had three children:

 1 JOSEPH KNIGHT (1831-1869), born on 22 August 1831 and baptized at Holy Trinity Church, Clapham, on 9 October.
 He was a carpenter like his father.
-He married Emma Toop at Battersea parish church by licence on 19 February 1849, and he and his wife (who it seems was also known as Elizabeth) had eight children.
+He married Emma Toop at Battersea parish church by licence on 19 February 1849.
+He was seventeen, she was 24.
+He and Emma (who it seems was also known as Elizabeth) had eight children.

-Emma Elizabeth was the daughter of James Toop, a carpenter, probably from Westbury, Wiltshire, and Keziah Self.
-She was born on 12 December 1824 at Westbury.
+Emma Elizabeth was the daughter of James Toop, a carpenter (and later a weaver), from Westbury, Wiltshire, and Keziah Self from Wilton.
+She was born on 12 December 1824 at Westbury, and was at Dilton Marsh in Westbury in 1841.
 When she married she was living in Clapham.
 (One family tradition says the families opposed the marriage.)

-Two months later, on 24 April 1849, they embarked on the Medway, a ship of 654 tons, with assisted passages to Australia.
-They arrived at Port Philip in August 1849.
+Two months later, on 24 April 1849, they embarked on the Medway, a ship of 653 tons, with assisted passages to Australia.
+They arrived at Port Philip on 9 August 1849.
+On the passenger list, Joseph gave his age as 20, Emma's correctly as 24.
 It is said that Joseph served as ship's carpenter.

-Joseph Knight died of a pulmonary condition in February 1869, and was buried at Maldon on 1 March.
+Joseph Knight died of a pulmonary condition in February 1869, aged 37 (the family bible claims on the 29th!), and was buried at Maldon on 1 March.
 Emma Elizabeth lived on until 3 January 1910, dying at Llaneast Street, Malvern, Victoria, at the age of 85.
 She was buried in the Baptist section of Boroondara Cemetery, Kew, in Melbourne.

 Joseph and Elizabeth had eight children: